tipt/protocol/client-node/index.md

 Tipt clients communicate with Tipt nodes using the following protocol specification.

 ## Introduction
-Each client must connect with a node using a secure WebSocket on port 443.
+Each client must connect with a node using a secure WebSocket on port 443 on the endpoint `/ws`.
 Invalid SSL certificates must not be accepted.

 The node must never reject connections on grounds other than overloading, maintenance or internal errors.
 Any rejected connection should receive an HTTP 5xx status code as response.